cristinadianas/proiect-web/readme-bd.txt

 După ce ați creat tabelul, creati un utilizator nou cu comanda:
-CREATE USER nume_utilizator WITH ENCRYPTED PASSWORD 'parola';
+CREATE USER cristina WITH ENCRYPTED PASSWORD 'cristina';
-GRANT ALL PRIVILEGES ON DATABASE nume_baza_date TO nume_utilizator ;
+GRANT ALL PRIVILEGES ON DATABASE magazin_pantofi TO cristina ;
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO nume_utilizator;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO cristina;
-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO nume_utilizator;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO cristina;